TonyOrtega-Rally/sbt-contraband-example/README.md

 # Example Schema using `sbt-contraband`

-A demonstration of some of the features provided by [sbt-contraband](https://github.com/sbt/contraband) for schema annotation and generation.
-This was mainly aimed at seeing what came from generating 'pseudo case classes in Scala' in relation to how expressive [sbt-contraband](https://github.com/sbt/contraband) was and to compare it to building [scala case classes](http://docs.scala-lang.org/tutorials/tour/case-classes.html) from the ground up.
+A demonstration of some of the features provided by [sbt-contraband](https://github.com/sbt/contraband).
+This was mainly aimed at seeing what came from generating 'pseudo case classes in Scala' via [sbt-contraband](https://github.com/sbt/contraband) and in comparison to creating [scala case classes](http://docs.scala-lang.org/tutorials/tour/case-classes.html) from the ground up.

 More information on both `sbt` and `sbt-contraband` can be found via the following links.